This Airline Aims to Become the Most-Eco Friendly in the Country

 JetBlue has already been offsetting CO2 emissions during specific times of the year; since 2008 the airline has offset more than 2.6 billion pounds in partnership with Carbonfund.org, a carbon reduction and climate solutions non-profit.
 The airline will continue to work with Carbonfund.org as well as EcoAct and South Pole; with the expansion to offsetting all domestic flights, the airline is expected to offset an additional 15 to 17 billion pounds of emissions per year.
 That’s the annual equivalent of removing more than 1.5 million passenger vehicles from the road, the airline reports.
 The company also said it plans to start using sustainable fuel on flights from San Francisco as of this summer.

 A growing trend among airlines

 JetBlue may be setting new milestones, but they aren’t alone in pursuing energy-saving developments.
-Other airlines are also implementing eco-friendly tactics including AirFrance which has said it would eliminate 1,300 tons of single-use plastics (such as cups and cutlery) from its in-flight operations; Alaska Airlines, which is working toward using sustainable aviation biofuel on all flights out of Seattle-Tacoma International Airport and has eliminated straws and composts all its coffee grounds; and Air New Zealand, which introduced a new edible coffee cup as a way to help reduce waste onboard.
+Other airlines are also implementing eco-friendly tactics including AirFrance which has said it would eliminate 1,300 tons of single-use plastics (such as cups and cutlery) from its in-flight operations; Alaska Airlines, which is working toward using sustainable aviation biofuel on all flights out of Seattle-Tacoma International Airport and has eliminated straws and composts all its coffee grounds.
 Next, read on for 20 tiny everyday changes you can make to help save the planet.